Isotopes of uranium: Uranium-233

-Uranium-233 is produced by the neutron irradiation of thorium-232.
+Uranium-233 is produced by neutron irradiation of thorium-232.
 When thorium-232 absorbs a neutron, it becomes thorium-233, which has a half-life of only 22 minutes.
-Thorium-233 decays into protactinium-233 through beta decay.
+Thorium-233 beta decays into protactinium-233.
 Protactinium-233 has a half-life of 27 days and beta decays into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.

 Uranium-233 usually fissions on neutron absorption but sometimes retains the neutron, becoming uranium-234.
-The capture-to-fission ratio is smaller than the other two major fissile fuels uranium-235 and plutonium-239; it is also lower than that of short-lived plutonium-241, but bested by very difficult-to-produce neptunium-236.
+The capture-to-fission ratio is smaller than the other two major fissile fuels, uranium-235 and plutonium-239; it is also lower than that of short-lived plutonium-241, but bested by very difficult-to-produce neptunium-236.